explainers-by-googlers/expect-no-linked-resources/privacy-security-questionnaire.md

 No.

-| 2.17.
-How does your feature handle non-"fully active" documents?
+> 18. What happens when a document that uses your feature is kept alive in BFCache
+>      (instead of getting destroyed) after navigation, and potentially gets reused
+>      on future navigations back to the document?

+Nothing.
+The feature is only used during initial document processing.

+> 19. What happens when a document that uses your feature gets disconnected?

-Not applicable.
-The feature only impacts initial document parsing.
-It does not interact with anything afterwards.
+Nothing.
+The feature is only used during initial document processing.

+> 20. Does your feature allow sites to learn about the users use of assistive technology?
+>

+No.

-| 2.18.
-What should this questionnaire have asked?
+> 21. What should this questionnaire have asked?

-None.
+>

+Nothing else that comes to mind.